Web Hosting Performance Test: 120 Days of Real Data

 What Worked Well

-- Managed WordPress team was clearly specialized – every agent knew WordPress deeply
+- The Managed WordPress team was clearly specialized — every agent Mitchell reached knew WordPress thoroughly.

 Frustrations

-- Upsell attempts on 4 of 15 interactions (premium security, premium SSL, backup upgrades)
+- Agents attempted to upsell on 4 of 15 interactions (premium security, premium SSL, backup upgrades).

-- Some agents too eager to “do it for me” rather than teach me how
+- Some agents were too eager to handle tasks for Mitchell rather than teach her how to do them herself.

-- One ticket marked “resolved” in their system before actual resolution
+- One ticket was marked “resolved” in GoDaddy’s system before the issue was actually resolved.

-- Premium support tone felt a bit condescending at times (“let me handle this for you”)
+- The premium support tone occasionally felt condescending (“let me handle this for you”).

 Overall Support Rankings

-- GoDaddy: 8.2/10 – Fastest, most knowledgeable, best training.
-Upselling attempts were annoying but not aggressive.
+- GoDaddy: 8.2/10 — Fastest response, most knowledgeable agents, best training.
+Upsell attempts were frequent but not aggressive.

-- Bluehost: 7.4/10 – Good WordPress expertise, inconsistent between agents.
-Callback phone system is a disadvantage.
+- Bluehost: 7.4/10 — Strong WordPress expertise, inconsistent between agents.
+The callback phone system is a disadvantage.

-- HostGator: 7.1/10 – Phone support excellent, chat support mediocre.
+- HostGator: 7.1/10 — Phone support is excellent, chat support is mediocre.
 Use phone for best results.

-- Plugin auto-update broke site (GoDaddy) – 1-click backup restore, fixed myself in 4 minutes
+- Plugin auto-update broke site (GoDaddy) — Mitchell used the one-click backup restore and fixed it herself in 4 minutes.

-- PHP memory limit issue (Bluehost) – support increased limit, 15 minutes
+- PHP memory limit issue (Bluehost) — support increased the limit in 15 minutes.

-- 2 mistakes I made in .htaccess (restored from backup)
+- 2 mistakes in .htaccess (resolved by restoring from backup)

-- 4 “slow site” complaints (image optimization fixed all of them)
+- 4 slow-site complaints (image optimization resolved all of them)

-Lesson: Don’t choose hosting primarily on support quality.
-You probably won’t use support much if you know WordPress basics.
-Your optimization skills matter more than their support quality.
+Lesson: Do not choose hosting primarily on support quality.
+If you know WordPress basics, you will rarely need support.
+Your optimization skills matter more than the provider’s support quality.

 Detailed Feature Comparison (What Actually Matters)

-This section breaks down exactly what you get with each provider, based on my hands-on experience with the actual features—not just marketing claims.
+This section breaks down what you get with each provider, based on hands-on experience with the actual features — not marketing claims.

 Bluehost Basic Plan — What You Actually Get

-- Staging environment: Saved me twice when plugin updates broke things.
-Could test safely, then push to live or rollback.
+- Staging environment: Saved Mitchell twice when plugin updates broke the live site.
+She could test safely on staging, then push the fix to production or roll back.

-- Cloudflare CDN: One-click toggle, worked immediately.
-International clients (UK, Australia) noticed 30-40% faster load times vs HostGator without CDN.
+- Cloudflare CDN: One-click activation, worked immediately.
+International clients in the UK and Australia saw 30–40% faster load times compared to HostGator without CDN.

-- Resource usage dashboard: Could see exactly which processes were using CPU/memory.
-Helped identify that WooCommerce product import was hitting limits.
+- Resource usage dashboard: Mitchell could see which processes consumed CPU and memory.
+This identified a WooCommerce product import that was hitting resource limits.

-- WordPress staging integration: Better than plugin-based staging (faster, more reliable)
+- WordPress staging integration: Faster and more reliable than plugin-based staging alternatives.

-- Single website limit: Basic plan only suitable for one site.
-For agencies or multiple projects, forced to upgrade to Plus ($5.95 intro → $18.99 renewal).
+- Single website limit: The Basic plan suits only one site.
+Agencies or anyone managing multiple projects must upgrade to Plus ($5.95 intro, then $18.99 per month at renewal).

-- Email account limits: 5 accounts is fine for solo business, inadequate for team/company use.
+- Email account limits: 5 accounts works for a solo business but is inadequate for teams or companies.

 True Cost Calculator